Skip to content

 • FRONTEND_BACKEND_API_KEY: Backend API key shared with the frontend.

-⚙️ Integration with DUMB#
+Integration with DUMB

-🧭 Arr core_service Setting#
+Arr core_service setting

 "core_service": "nzbdav"

 This tells DUMB to auto-configure Arr integration around NzbDAV’s WebDAV and download-client workflows.
+See Core Service Routing for how core_service affects automation.

-1. rclone WebDAV Mount#
+1. rclone WebDAV Mount

 Create a dedicated rclone instance for NzbDAV and point it at the WebDAV endpoint: